nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Getting connection parameters
     Just as with NodeCollection, you can get parameters of the connections with ``get()``.
-The same function arguments as for :ref:`NodeCollections get() <get_param>` applies here.
+The same function arguments as for :ref:`NodeCollections get() <get_param>` apply here.
 The returned values also follow the same rules.

-    If you call ``get()`` without any input variables, a dictionary with all parameters is returned as a list if number of connections is bigger than 1 and a single integer if number of connections is 1.
+    If you call ``get()`` without any arguments, a dictionary with all parameters is returned as a list if the number of connections is bigger than 1 and a single integer if number of connections is equal to 1.

     >>>  synColl.get()
          {'delay': [1.0, 1.0, 1.0, 1.0],